tonethar/IGME-330-Fall-2019/exams/midterm-exam-review.md

 ## I. Overview

 **When:**
-- Thursday 3/7/19 - start of class
+- Sections 01 & 02 - Thursday 10/10/19 - start of class
+- Section 03 - Wednesday 10/09/19 - start of class

 **What is tested:**
-- Everything we've covered this semester so far, either in the Study Guides, in-class exercises, or lectures/demos is fair game - from [week 1A](../weekly/week-01A-notes.md) to [week 7B](../weekly/week-07B-notes.md)
+- Everything we've covered this semester so far, either in the Study Guides, in-class exercises, or lectures/demos is fair game - from [week 1A](../weekly/week-01A-notes.md) to [week 7A](../weekly/week-07A-notes.md)

 **What else:**
 - No make up's allowed without prior permission.